vendia/blog/pages/about.md

           Responsible, compliant, real-time data sharing has the power to transform industries, customer experiences, and communities — all for the better.

-          We want to live in a world where there’s far more time, talent, and money spent on indisputable truth, earned trust, and valuable innovation.
+          At Vendia. we want to live in a world where there’s far more time, talent, and money spent on indisputable truth, earned trust, and valuable innovation.

           [Schedule a value assessment](https://meetings.hubspot.com/aashish3/value-assesement-meeting)
-        wrapTheColumnInACard: false
+        wrapTheColumnInACard: true
     intro:
       title: ""
       text: ""
   - type: Columns
     theme: white
     intro:
-      title: Fast facts about Vendia
-    columns:
-      - text: |-
-          ## **2020**

-          Vendia was founded with $20MM in Series A funding
-        wrapTheColumnInACard: false
-      - text: |-
-          ## **2022**

-          We earned an additional $30MM in Series B investment
-        wrapTheColumnInACard: false
-      - text: >-
-          ## **$50 MM**

-          Vendia’s total funding from trusted IT and SaaS focused VCs who value relationships as much as results
-        wrapTheColumnInACard: false
-      - text: >-
-          ## **11 - 4 - 3**

-          Our remote-first team  of kind humans operates across 11 U.S. states, four countries, and three continents
-        wrapTheColumnInACard: false
-  - type: Columns
-    theme: white
-    intro:
-      title: Fast facts about how we help our customers
+      title: Fast facts about Vendia and how we help our customers
     columns:
       - text: >-
           ## **93%**